Building in Missoula: Zoning and Key Questions Overview

 Do you have any deal breakers when it comes to sustainability and choices of building materials?

 Of all the proactive choices you can take and questions that you can address at an early stage, the one that is most important to us is the first on this list – whether you plan to use an architect or designer.
-(In fact, we think this question is so important that we wrote another blog on the topic here).
+(In fact, we think this question is so important that we wrote a second blog on the topic here).

 There are pros and cons to either, but whatever you decide, from a contractor’s perspective it’s essential that you emerge with a set of good, well-thought out plans.
 Comprehensive plans for the project will allow the contractor to best predict both costs and timeline, two factors that are absolutely critical, especially in a remodel.